dune44/error-logger-client/README.md

 # error-logger-client
-Error-logger-api consumer built with dustjs
+https://github.com/dune44/error-logger-api consumer built with dustjs.
+Meant to be a local insecure version for logging during development.